-Located on the campus of Old Dominion University, University Village opened in two phases with the first being in Fall of 2003 and the second […]
+Located on the campus of Old Dominion University (ODU), University Village opened in two phases: Phase I began in the Fall of 2003 and Phase […]

 Phase I started the construction of the apartments with four three-story buildings on West 45th Street, while Phase II consisted of the construction of the other six three-story buildings.
 In total, there are 414,668 square feet of housing and over 50,000 square feet of retail, office, and community spaces.